EnterpriseDB/edb-ansible/README.md

 This is an open-source project and is not officially supported by EDB Support.
-This is maintained and supported by the EDB GitHub members of this repository.
+This repository is maintained and supported by the EDB GitHub members of this repository.
 Please provide feedback by posting issues and contribute by creating pull requests.

 # edb_postgres